ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 ## TC-EXAMPLE - User story
 - Description: Show a selection of plants if the search input is empty.
 - Preconditions:
-  - [ ] User must be on the map managment screen.
+  - [ ] User must be on the map management screen.
   - [ ] XYZ must exist or be selected.
 - Test Steps:
   1. Do this